RenshengJi/blog/Interview/English.md

 ## 爱好

 I enjoy playing volleyball as my favorite hobby.
-In high school, I used to play the sport for about an hour every day to relax, and I continued playing once or twice a week in college.
-It helps me stay active, lose weight, and brings back nostalgic memories from my high school days.
+In high school, I play it an hour every day to relax, and I continued playing once or twice a week in college.
+It helps me stay active, lose weight, and brings back memories from my high school days.

 ## 科研经历